Fire Island Lighthouse Unit Home Page

 When Hurricane Sandy leveled many of the sand dunes that provided seclusion for the nude bathers, people started to complain.
 Starting in 2013, the National Park Service began enforcing a ban on nudity at the beaches directly under its control at Fire Island: the beaches at the Fire Island Lighthouse; the Sailors Haven Beach between the communities of Point O’ Woods and Cherry Grove; a half mile on either side of Barrett Beach; one mile on either side of the Watch Hill beach; and the beaches within the Otis Pike Wilderness.
 Beaches in front of private communities are of no concern to the National Park Service.

 Of course not everyone follows the rules, and while the nude crowds are not like they used to be, some people vow to keep old traditions going.
 The general idea is that the farther you venture from Robert Moses State Park, and even better, the farther you venture past the lighthouse towards Kismet, the less likely Park Police are going to harass you.
-I visited on a cool and overcast day in early July and there was nobody on the beach near the lighthouse other than a clothed couple.
+However, during a recent visit, nude bathers were set up near the lighthouse, though they did have the courtesy to put up a privacy screen.

-The ruins of the old lighthouse dock are located along the shore, and you can still see some of the wooden piles in the water, a few concrete blocks, and an old hand crank of some sort.
+The ruins of the old 1890s lighthouse dock are located along the bayside shore, and you can still see some of the wooden piles in the water, a few concrete blocks, and an old hand crank of some sort.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.

-Last updated on October 2, 2024
+Last updated on June 16, 2026